syncfusion-content/blazor-docs/blazor/accordion/index.md

+---
+layout: post
+title: Index in Blazor Accordion Component | Syncfusion
+description: Learn about Index in Blazor Accordion component of Syncfusion, and more details.
+platform: Blazor
+control: Accordion
+documentation: ug
+---

 # Overview

 The Accordion is a vertically collapsible content panel that displays one or more panels at a time within the available space.